ian-fisher-developer/qt-qml/2_adjustable_table/README.md

 The second exercise has a C++ table data model with configurable dimensions, exposed to QML via Qt's Property System.

-The QML code describes the table view, with slider controls for the row and column dimensions.
-It connects the item properties, enabling the model/view interactions.
+The QML code describes the table view and its model, with slider controls for the row and column dimensions.
+It links the item properties, enabling the model/view/controls interactions.

 ## Tests